Artificial life: Philosophy

-The modeling philosophy of artificial life strongly differs from traditional modeling by studying not only "life-as-we-know-it" but also "life-as-it-might-be".
+The modeling philosophy of artificial life strongly differs from traditional modeling by studying not only "life as we know it" but also "life as it could be".

 A traditional model of a biological system will focus on capturing its most important parameters.
 In contrast, an alife modeling approach will generally seek to decipher the most simple and general principles underlying life and implement them in a simulation.
 The simulation then offers the possibility to analyse new and different lifelike systems.

-Vladimir Georgievich Red'ko proposed to generalize this distinction to the modeling of any process, leading to the more general distinction of "processes-as-we-know-them" and "processes-as-they-could-be".
+Vladimir Georgievich Red'ko proposed to generalize this distinction to the modeling of any process, leading to the more general distinction of "processes as we know them" and "processes as they could be".

 At present, the commonly accepted definition of life does not consider any current alife simulations or software to be alive, and they do not constitute part of the evolutionary process of any ecosystem.
 However, different opinions about artificial life's potential have arisen: